lndgalante/which-icon-is-that/README.md

 * [ ] Display icons in a playground to change the color and the background color

-- [ ] Same app but as a Chrome extension

 * [ ] Support using bitmaps

 - [ ] Display similar icons i.e if I drop a feather alert, show me the alert for the other packages